What are some alternative words for stroke?

 Synonyms for stroke

-This thesaurus page is about all possible synonyms, equivalent, same meaning and similar words for the term stroke.
+This thesaurus page includes all potential synonyms, words with the same meaning and similar terms for the word stroke.

 A blow is a sudden impact, as of a fist or a club; a stroke is a sweeping movement; as, the stroke of a sword, of an oar, of the arm in swimming.
 A shock is the sudden encounter with some heavy body; as, colliding railway-trains meet with a shock; the shock of battle.
 A slap is given with the open hand, a lash with a whip, thong, or the like; we speak also of the cut of a whip.
 A buffet or cuff is given only with the hand; a blow either with hand or weapon.
 A cuff is a somewhat sidelong blow, generally with the open hand; as, a cuff or box on the ear.
 A stripe is the effect or mark of a stroke.
 In the metaphorical sense, blow is used for sudden, stunning, staggering calamity or sorrow; stroke for sweeping disaster, and also for sweeping achievement and success.
 We say a stroke of paralysis, or a stroke of genius.
 We speak of the buffets of adverse fortune.
 Shock is used of that which is at once sudden, violent, and prostrating; we speak of a shock of electricity, the shock of an amputation, a shock of surprise.
 Compare BEAT.